The Wire star Michael K Williams found dead

 - Published

-American actor Michael K Williams, best known for starring in HBO drama The Wire, has been found dead in his New York apartment.
+American actor Michael K Williams, best known for starring in HBO drama series The Wire, has been found dead in his New York apartment.
 He was 54.

 US media quote law enforcement sources as saying he died from a suspected drug overdose.
 This has not been officially confirmed.